ROHITHELAYARAJA/ROHITHELAYARAJA/README.md

 ## 📋 Overview

-This repository documents my journey as a **Backend Engineer in Progress** — a second-year B.E. student in Artificial Intelligence & Data Science at VSB Engineering College.
+This repository documents my journey as a **Backend Engineer in Progress** — a third-year B.E. student in Artificial Intelligence & Data Science at VSB Engineering College.

 **Focus Areas:**
 - Clean architecture and scalable backend design